OpenIDC/mod_auth_openidc/README.md

 Disclaimer
 ----------

-*This software is open sourced by OpenIDC, subsidiary of ZmartZone Holding B.V.
+*This software is open sourced by OpenIDC, a subsidiary of ZmartZone Holding B.V.
 For commercial services you can contact [OpenIDC](https://www.openidc.com) as described above in the [Support](#support) section.*